mssola/fcache/README.md

 # Usage

-This package contains a simple file cache.
+This package implements a simple file cache.
 That is, a cache implemented through files.
 This kind of caching is useful if the data that you want to cache is stored in an external resource (e.g. an external API).
+This cache also considers an expiration time for each of the files that it stores.
 Let's show some code as an example:

     // ...
     cache := NewCache("/tmp/fcache", 1*time.Hour, 0774)